MichalKarbownik/falcon-docs/docs/backend/installing-magento2.md

 ```bash
 bin/magento config:set web/seo/use_rewrites 1
 ```
-Clean magento cache for changes to take affect.
+Clean Magento cache for changes to take effect.

 #### Connect Falcon to your Magento instance